- Language: en

 Filtering error reports¶

-Filtering sensitive data is a hard problem, and it’s nearly impossible to guarantee that sensitive won’t leak into an error report.
-Therefore, error reports should only be available to trusted team members and you should avoid transmitting error reports unencrypted over the Internet (such as through email).
+Filtering sensitive data is a hard problem, and it’s nearly impossible to guarantee that sensitive data won’t leak into an error report.
+Therefore, error reports should only be available to trusted team members and you should avoid transmitting error reports unencrypted over the internet (such as through email).

 Filtering sensitive information¶